-Original Medicare Part A and Part B may require you to pay coinsurance for services and supplies.
-Without an annual limit to out-of-pocket costs, an unexpected medical event could cost you more than your budget allows.
 To help lower out-of-pocket costs, you can purchase a Medicare Supplement policy.
 Also known as Medigap or “Med Supp,” Medicare Supplement helps cover the costs that Original Medicare does not, including deductibles, copayments, coinsurance, and medical care while traveling outside of the United States.

 Medicare Benefits Solutions

 Typical Medicare Expenses

 For Medicare coverage in 2021, the following costs are your responsibility:

 - Monthly premium (if you don’t qualify for premium-free Part A): $259-$471, depending on Medicare taxes you paid during your working lifetime

 - Deductible: $1,556 in 2022 for each benefit period with no maximum number of benefit periods you can have

 - Coinsurance during an inpatient stay in 2022: $389 per day from day 61 and $778 per day from day 91

 - Monthly premium: $170.10 in 2022 (more if your income exceeds a specified threshold)

 - Deductible: $233 in 2022 (per calendar year)